Drew Christiansen: Death

-Christiansen died at 6:10 a.m. on April 6, 2022, in Washington, District of Columbia, aged 77.
+Christiansen died on April 6, 2022, in Washington, DC, aged 77.
 His date of death was the 113th anniversary of America magazine's founding.
 As the date was so close to Easter, the Jesuits followed their long custom of waiting until after Easter, in this case April 20, to hold the funeral and burial.
 He was survived by an older brother, Phil Christiansen.

 His death followed a long period of physical challenges over several years, during which time he had kept up an ambitious schedule, because he thrived on writing, editing, prayer, Mass, visiting the sick and older people, teaching, lecturing, reading, and enjoying lively interaction with colleagues, students, and the printed page.
 2022 marked his 50th year as a priest and his 60th as a Jesuit, but he did not live to see either anniversary.
 Jesuits typically enter the society in August on Entrance Day, and ordination is a decade or more later, usually in June.
 His final book was complete, and in the copy-editing stage at the publisher.